-Investors in the Federal Republic of Germany may submit redemption orders through their own domestic bank, which will then pass them on via normal bank processing methods (clearing) to the Depositary/Registrar and Transfer Agent of the Fund in the Grand Duchy of Luxembourg in order for them to be processed.
+Investors may submit redemption and conversion applications in the Federal Republic of Germany through their own domestic bank, which will then pass them on via normal banking routes (clearing) to the Depositary/Registrar and Transfer Agent of the Fund in the Grand Duchy of Luxembourg.
 All payments to German investors (redemption proceeds and any distributions or other payments) shall likewise be settled using normal bank clearing methods via the investor's own domestic bank, so German investors will receive such payments from that bank.

-The current Sales Prospectus, including the Management Regulations, the Key Investor Information Document, and the annual and semi-annual reports are available in German, free of charge to investors, from the Management Company, Depositary, Registrar and Transfer Agent, and the Information Agent in the Federal Republic of Germany.
+The current Sales Prospectus, including the Management Regulations, the Key Investor Information, and the annual and semi-annual reports are available in German, free of charge to investors, from the Management Company, Depositary, Registrar and Transfer Agent, and the Information Agent in the Federal Republic of Germany.